|Grassy Narrows Marsh

 In marshes there is a constant interplay between oxygen and carbon dioxide, as these two substances are passed back and forth between plants and animals, and their environment.
 All green plants manufacture food and are eaten by herbivorous animals such as mayflies and small crustaceans.
 Carnivorous animals, including dragonfly nymphs and fish, in turn eat these animals.
 Eventually all plants and animals die and decompose.
 Their basic components are then reabsorbed by plants and the whole cycle of life in the marsh begins again.
 There is a loss of energy and mass through gases, such as methane, produced during decomposition.

 The re-routing of the causeway road in 1977 separated this portion of the marsh from Lake Winnipeg.
 To maintain good marsh habitat, water levels are being controlled:

 A thriving marsh has equal areas of water and vegetation which are maintained by periodic flooding and drought.
 Flooding drowns plants and establishes open water.
 Drought exposes bottom debris to air and sunlight allowing faster nutrient recycling and germination of seeds to re-establish emergent vegetation.
 Natural marshes are constantly changing, but will eventually become dry land.

 Nesting islands have been constructed to provide upland nesting sites and reduce the effects of predators on waterfowl.
-Ducks Unlimited and Parks and Natural Areas Branch are managing this part of Grassy Narrows Marsh for the benefit of wildlife and for the enjoyment and education of park visitors.
+Ducks Unlimited and Parks and Protected Spaces Branch are managing this part of Grassy Narrows Marsh for the benefit of wildlife and for the enjoyment and education of park visitors.